 (HT only) Neuroscientists have been able to map the regions of the brain to particular functions by studying patients with brain damage, electrically stimulating different parts of the brain and using MRI scanning techniques.
 The complexity and delicacy of the brain makes investigating and treating brain disorders very difficult.

 (HT only) Be able to evaluate the benefits and risks of procedures carried out on the brain and nervous system.

-You should be able to identify the following structures on a diagram of the eye and explain how their structure is related to their function:
+In the eye you should be able to identify the following structures on a diagram of the eye and explain how their structure is related to their function:

-Accommodation is the process of changing the shape of the lens to focus on near or distant objects.
+Know that accommodation is the process of changing the shape of the lens to focus on near or distant objects.